These four methods of committing mischief are quite broad.

-Where can I pay for bail for mischief charges in Surrey?
+Where can I pay for bail for mischief charges in Saskatchewan?

-If you or a loved one are charged with mischief in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in British Columbia.
-If you live in Victoria, you can pay bail there for someone detained in Surrey.
+If you or a loved one are charged with mischief in Saskatchewan and granted bail, you may be required to provide a cash deposit to secure release.
+You can pay bail at any court registry (courthouse) in Saskatchewan.

-How do I change my release conditions for mischief charges in Surrey?
+How do I change my release conditions for mischief charges in Saskatchewan?

 Release on bail with mischief charges may include restrictions that impact your day-to-day life.

 - Attending the alleged victim’s home or place of work,

 - Leaving your house (i.e. house arrest),